Large security presence in place today at State Capitol

 The intense security was a result of the deadly attack at the U.S. Capitol on Jan.
 6 by supporters of Trump, who fueled the riot with his false claims that the presidential election was stolen from him.
 The U.S. House impeached Trump a week later, with 10 Republicans joining Democrats.

-Star Tribune staff writers Jessie Van Berkel and Stephen Montemayor contributed to this report.
+Star Tribune staff writers Liz Sawyer, Liz Navratil, Jessie Van Berkel and Stephen Montemayor contributed to this report.

 Paul Walsh • 612-673-4482